Ezeolisa Allagoa: Working career

 Upon completion of his secondary school education at Christ the King College, Onitsha, young Ambrose successfully sat for and made distinctions in his senior Cambridge Certificate exam and was subsequently employed in the Civil Service of the then Eastern Region of Nigeria where he worked as a clerk in the judiciary of the Eastern Region government for a few years.
 He gained a lot of exposure and experience which were vital in his life.
 His working career took him to Lagos, Enugu and Port Harcourt where he served diligently as a clerk of court before proceeding to the Lincoln's Inn for his qualification as a lawyer.

 On his return from England as a lawyer, he commenced his legal practice, setting up his Law firm in the oil rich city of Port Harcourt, Nigeria.
 He had a successful career in the legal profession and this won him the respect and admiration of many lawyers.
 He was elevated to the bench as a High Court Judge in 1962 by the then Eastern Region of Nigeria Government where he served as a Judge of the Eastern Region in cities like Abakaliki, Nsukka, Ikot Ekpene, Umuahia, and Port Harcourt.
 In 1976, he was appointed the first indigenous Chief Judge of Old Rivers State in 1976.
 And the second Chief Judge of Rivers state.
 He retired three years later on 24 September 1979, having attained the requisite retirement age of 65 years.

-His Lordship (late) H.R.M.
-Justice Ambrose Ezeolisa Allagoa is mostly remembered for the celebrated judgment in the famous Amakiri v.
-Iwowari case where he exhibited rare courage in the award of damages in favor of the injured journalist Amakiri.
+He is mostly remembered for his judgement in the case Amakiri v.
+Iwowari.